 Agricultural cropping systems

 This is an interesting time for agriculture.
 Crop production of today depends to a large extent on external inputs such as synthetic fertilizers and pesticides.
-The main trend during the 19th century has been intensification with specialization and larger fields.
-In several ways we have reached the natural boundaries, and we cannot increase productivity by using more fertilizers and pesticides.
-These production systems are also replacing wildlife natural habitats– and in many cases affecting also species are important for our crops, like pollinators and natural enemies to pest insects.
+The main trend during close to a century has been intensification with specialization and increasingly larger fields.
+In several ways, we have reached the limits for this approach, and we can no longer increase the productivity by using more fertilizers and pesticides without seriously depleting the natural capital, polluting and contributing to climate change.
+The simplification of agricultural systems reduced wildlife natural habitats, which often feedback to reduce species that are important for our crops, like pollinators and natural enemies to pest insects and plant pathogens.
+A transformation of the whole food system, including agriculture, is called for.

 The good news is that we have a good opportunity to change this.
-If you take this course you can contribute to a sustainable future and cropping systems that promote ecological processes.
+If you take this course you can contribute to a sustainable future and cropping systems that promote ecological processes, and recognize the need for socially and economically viable farming, both in the short and long term perspective.

-The course has a production focus.
-It is important to find cropping systems that can give us good yields of food, feed, fibres and fuel products without losing sight of ecological and social sustainability.
+The course has a strong production focus, since increasing quantitative and qualitative demands for agricultural products is a major motivation for this course.
+It is important to find cropping systems that can provide us with sufficient amounts of food, feed, fibres and fuel products, while benefitting ecological and social sustainability.

 At this course you will have many possibilities to engage in debate.
 Share your experiences.
 Put your assumptions to test.
 Consider your own role.
 We are all part of the agricultural system - your choices in the supermarket influence both farmers and the landscape.

-This is a good course for anyone that want to give an evidence-based advice to farmers and policy-makers – and influence future agriculture.
-But also biologists are welcome to the course, since the biological aspects of production are a core aspect f the cropping systems.
-Based on this, this course will demonstrate that agriculture can both cause and solve environmental problems depending on how it is done.
+This course suits anyone that want to give evidence-based advice to farmers and policy-makers and influence future agriculture and food systems.
+We also welcome biologists that are interested in broaden their perspectives on agriculture.
+According to our experience, a mix of backgrounds is beneficial for learning, considering the multifaceted present and future demands on cropping systems.
+This course will demonstrate that agriculture can both cause and solve environmental problems depending on how it is done.

 The course is given Agriculture Programme - Soil/Plant, Agriculture Programme - Soil/Plant and EnvEuro - European Master in Environmental Science.
 But it is also offered as an independent course.